-The program in Creative Media Technology for Film and Digital Arts has been developed in response to all of these needs.
+The program in Creative Media Technology for has been developed in response to all of these needs.
 It provides a strong but versatile foundation by merging design and digital media into an exciting course of study.
 The program brings together various dynamic technologies, including print media, web design, multimedia, digital photography, animation, and digital film.
 Because the field is extremely varied, the CMT program offers a number of pathways:

-- The Creative Media degree provides a foundation for students who are looking for professional opportunities in the areas of filmmaking, computer animation, digital video production, game design, and multimedia. - The Digital Graphics degree emphasizes graphic design, print media, and web design, but also includes fundamentals in animation, multimedia, and digital film. - The program also offers certificates in specialized areas such as creative media, digital audio, digital graphics, digital video, web design, graphics and animation, game design, and film-crew training and certification.
+- The Creative Media degree provides a foundation for students who are looking for professional opportunities in the areas of filmmaking, computer animation, digital video production, game design, and multimedia. - The Digital Graphics degree emphasizes graphic design, print media, and web design, but also includes fundamentals in animation, multimedia, and digital film. - The program also offers certificates in specialized areas such as creative media, digital audio, digital graphics, digital video, web design, graphics and animation, game design, and film-crew training.

 The future is bright for graduates of the CMT program, whether they choose to enter the job market immediately or pursue a bachelor's degree.
 Several transfer tracks open the way for graduates of the Creative Media and Digital Graphics associate degree programs to continue their education at New Mexico State University or any institution of higher learning.
-There, they can pursue degrees in art, journalism, applied studies, individualized studies, or one of the offerings of the Creative Media Institute.